Elmer George: Personal

 Elmer George was married to Mari Hulman George, daughter of Tony Hulman, owner of the Indianapolis Motor Speedway.
 Elmer and Mari had three daughters and one son, Tony George, founder of the Indy Racing League, and Ex-CEO of the Indianapolis Motor Speedway.
 Elmer had two children from a previous marriage, Joseph F. George and Carolyn Coffey.

 During the late 1960s and early 1970s, George was the director of the Indianapolis Motor Speedway Radio Network.

 On May 3, 1976, Mari filed for divorce.
 On the day of the 1976 Indianapolis 500 (May 30, 1976), Elmer George argued by telephone with Guy Trolinger, a horse trainer at the family farm near Terre Haute, and Mari's alleged boyfriend.
 After the race, George drove to the farm, broke into the house and confronted Trolinger, then around 1:00 a.m., gunfire broke out, and George was shot and killed as a result of multiple gunshot wounds.
-A grand jury ruled that Trolinger killed George in self-defense at which charges were dropped.
+A grand jury ruled that Trolinger killed George in self-defense, as George was armed and also discharged his firearm during the confrontation, at which point the charges were dropped.